WeAreSeismica/tex2jats/README.md

         4) Review reports

 ## TO DO
 - Don't use regex, because it is unstable with XML?
-Oops...
+Oops…
+- Correctly parse math expressions within tables